Day of Affirmation Address: Arrival

 Robert Kennedy, his wife Ethel, his secretary Angie Novello, and speechwriter Adam Walinsky arrived at Jan Smuts airport in Johannesburg shortly before midnight on June 4.
 Between 1,500-4,000 people had crowded the airport.
 Most were enthusiastic supporters, though some did protest Kennedy's arrival.
 Kennedy gave a brief speech in the "non-white" section of the terminal.
 After the crowd gave a rendition of "For He's a Jolly Good Fellow", Kennedy took the podium and thanked them for their welcome.
 He later talked about his decision to travel to South Africa and his intentions, saying, "I come here to hear from all segments of South African thought and opinion.
 I come here to learn what we can do together to meet the challenges of our time, to do as the Greeks once wrote: to tame the savageness of man, and make gentle the life of this world."

 Margaret H. Marshall, vice president of NUSAS, stood in for Ian Robertson to host Kennedy.
 The next day Kennedy toured Pretoria.
 Prime Minister Hendrik Verwoerd declined to see him and restricted other government ministers from doing so.
 That evening Kennedy had dinner with South African businessmen, who expressed their confusion over the fact that their country was overlooked by the United States, despite being committed to anti-Communism.
+In response, Kennedy asked "What does it mean to be against Communism if one's own system denies the value of the individual and gives all power to the government - just as the Communists do?"

 On June 6, the day of the address, Kennedy met with Ian Robertson and presented him with a copy of John F. Kennedy's book, Profiles in Courage, signed by both himself and Jacqueline Kennedy.